acgetchell/mundus-atrox/src/journals/fifteenth.md

 Turn 5 – I get 4 HP

-1. *Wulrif* critically hit the emerging creature using eldritch blast which pushes him back 10 ft and deals 10 hp damage.
+1. *Wulrif* critically hit the emerging creature using Eldritch Blast which pushes him back 10 ft and deals 10 hp damage.
 The shamans also slink backward.
 The creature rushes out the front gate at *Wulrif*. *Calmul* does 6 damage on something?
 2. *Steve* shoots at the creature with his crossbow but misses.
 3. *Geral* hits the orge that’s in front of him.
 He does 6 HP damage.
 4. Some magic spears now start circling around *Wulrif* and he dodges all of them.